-Explanation of reasons
+Explanation of reasons Not applicable.

-Not applicable

-C.1.7.
-Explain the conclusions of the nomination committee regarding verification of compliance with the policy aimed at promoting an appropriate composition of the Board of Directors.
+C.1.7 Explain the conclusions of the nomination committee regarding verification of compliance with the policy aimed at promoting an appropriate composition of the Board of Directors.

-The Appointments and Remuneration Committee has verified the degree of compliance with the current policy for the selection of Directors and put it into practice, as described in sections C.1.5 and C.1.6 above.
+The Appointments and Remuneration Commission has verified the degree of compliance with the current policy for the selection of Directors and put it into practice, as described in sections C.1.5 and C.1.6 above.

-With regard to the appointment of new female directors, the Committee has reiterated its commitment to fulfil the objectives set out in sections C.1.5 and C.1.6 above, which have effectively materialised in 2020 in the development of a process for the selection of an independent female director and in the updating of the Policy for the Selection of Directors and diversity in the composition of the Board.
+With regard to the appointment of new female directors, the Commission has reiterated its commitment to fulfil the objectives set out in sections C.1.5 and C.1.6 above, which have effectively materialised in 2021 in the development of a process for the selection of two independent female directors.

-As a result, the number of female directors in 2020 represents 29% of the total number of board members and is expected to exceed 30% in 2021.
+As a result, the number of female directors in 2021 represents 38.46% of the total number of board members, amply meeting the target of exceeding 30% in 2021.